tdewolff/canvas/README.md

 General

+* *Write own PDF writer that also does font embedding*
 * Implement https://www.w3.org/TR/SVG/paths.html#ArcOutOfRangeParameters
 * Switch to coordinate system with (0,0) in the bottom-left corner?
 * Switch to radians instead of degrees for ellipse internal calculations?